 down alcohol more slowly than younger people.
 This means alcohol stays in their bodies

 longer.
-A person's height and weight are critical in the absorption of alcohol.
-The
+A person's height and weight also impact how alcohol is absorbed.
+The smaller

-smaller and lighter you are, the more quickly alcohol is absorbed.
-People from some
+and lighter you are, the more quickly alcohol is absorbed.
+People from some ethnic

-ethnic groups also have a harder time breaking down alcohol.
-Even small amounts can
+groups also have a harder time breaking down alcohol.
+Even small amounts can have